 |TOTAL HOURS||MANDATORY||ELECTIVE HOURS|

-Certificates: Upon completion of the course, The CE Shop will provide students with an electronic Certificate of Completion.
+Upon completion of the course, The CE Shop will provide students with an electronic Certificate of Completion.
 Certificates will remain in your account for a minimum of five years, should you need additional copies.
+Please refer to your license renewal application to determine if you need to submit your Certificate of Completion with your license renewal request.
 Course completion dates are recorded using Central Standard Time.
 Please note that the date of your Certificate of Completion will reflect this.

 The process to renew in this state is to log in to the licensing system online and follow the prompts to renew. http://www.grec.state.ga.us/grec/rerenew.html You must renew by midnight of your renewal due date to avoid lapsing and incurring a late fee.

 Street Address: 229 Peachtree Street, N.E., International Tower, Suite 1000, Atlanta GA 30303-1605